JJ/hoborg/text/text.md

 not.
 The yellow light coming out of it and above it danced, as if something was burning.
 And the smell.

-One of the horses the klansmen were using came in our direction and it very nearly made us fall from the horses; that along with the smoke and smell frightened our horses and we could not start them back again.
-So we tied them to a bush and took from there by feet, half running.
+One of the horses the Klansmen were using came in our direction and it very nearly made us fall from the horses; that along with the smoke and smell frightened our horses and we could not start them back again.
+So we tied them to some bush stalks and took from there by feet, half running.

 Not that we could do much when we arrived at a small clearing at the